Metro Riel

 Metro Riel is a light rail line proposed for Guatemala's capital, Guatemala City.

 Background

 In October 2016, it was reported that Spanish consulting engineer IDOM conducted a feasibility study into a 20 km light rail system for Guatemala City, evaluating the cost at $770 million.
 Journeys between the two termini of the line would take around 40 minutes at a commercial speed of 30 kph on a largely segregated alignment.
 The project was then shelved, but revisited in 2018.

 In April 2019, the Guatemalan national competition agency Pronacom and public private partnership promotion agency Anadie began seeking a consultant for an advanced design study for Metro Riel.

 Construction

-In 2019, the municipality of Guatemala City signed an agreement with the country’s railway infrastructure manager Ferrovías to use an abandoned heavy rail alignment for the project.
-Construction is expected to begin in 2021.
+In 2019, the municipality of Guatemala City signed an agreement with the country's railway infrastructure manager Ferrovías to use an abandoned heavy rail alignment for the project.

+Preliminary construction works began in 2024, with a targeted opening of the first phase in mid-2027.

+The Metro uses part of the alignment of the former heavy rail line.